 One can deduce from the definite article – ‘the’ hill – that, in this context, there was only one hill being considered.

-One can deduce that there was a red car on this hill, sufficiently far up it that it was capable of going down it.
+One can deduce that there was a red car on this hill, sufficiently far up that it was capable of going down it.

 One can deduce that it is now lower than it was before.
 One would need to consider the tense of the verb and possibly the context to determine if the motion ‘went down’ was completed or if it was still on-going.
 The sentence does not say if the car has now stopped because it could have completed its descent of the hill and was now traveling along the flat.
-The latter point is not a ‘necessary’ consequence or interference.
+The latter point is not a ‘necessary’ consequence or inference.
 It may or may not be so, and the exegete needs to carry these options in their mind to see if the context will provide clues.
 A good imagination may consider other possibilities that need to be checked out by the context.

 The significant word